 ~ H. Stanely Judd

 There is no excuse for not planning.
-If you are running an art business, designing a plan is part of the job.
-You will need to put aside time on the calendar for planning.
+If you are running an art business, devising a plan is part of the job.
+You must put aside time for planning.

 “If you fail to plan, you are planning to fail.”

 Succeeding is a simple formula.
 Know what you want.
 Develop a plan on how to achieve it.
 Execute the plan.
 Click To Tweet

 Art Business Plan Fundamentals

 The foundation of your art business is your vision, mission, and goals.
 That is it.
 Your actions will originate from your vision (what you want), mission (why you are doing it) and goals (how you are going to achieve your dreams).

 There is no one way to write the perfect plan.
 To be honest every plan falls short 99% of the time.
 The success comes from revising the plan.
 You will be revising for the span of your career.